How to Store Microgreens to Maximize Shelf Life

 Nothing is more frustrating than reaching into the refrigerator to grab the microgreens you have worked hard to grow and find a stinky, gooey mess.

-Keeping microgreens fresh slows down the loss of nutritional value and retains flavor and crispness.
+Keeping microgreens fresh slows the loss of nutritional value and retains flavor and crispness.

 Increasing the shelf life of harvested microgreens by a couple of days will reduce the number of trays you will need to grow over the year.
 After all, saving money is one of the reasons we grow microgreens at home in the first place.